 Shared Experiences Build Communities

-Design for a start-up with limited people and limited time was difficult, but the PM and I found a process that worked for us.
-We decided to evolve design & product concurrently, updating flows as we solidify and scope a core product.
-We kept an updated and exhaustive document owned between the two of us, that was our source of truth for product flows.
+Designing for a start-up with limited time and people was difficult, but the PM and I found a process that worked for us.
+We evolved design & product concurrently, updating flows as we solidified a core product.
+We kept an updated and exhaustive document owned between the two of us, that would serve as our North Star for product flows.
 We utilized this doc so our team could visualize how each section related to one another and how a users would access each section of the service.
-Below is an example of how we visualized an Artist/Org would add an event.

-We hypothesized that prioritizing the upload flow for art and events would be a good place to start building out core functionalities.
-This also addresses our users wants and needs.
+We prioritized the upload flow for art works and events.
 We tested iterations of different ways to upload from the bottom navigation toolbar.
 Two things have to be true about our toolbar:

-1) If the person was an Artist or Organization, they can upload from any main page.
+1) An Artist or Organization can upload from any main page.

-We decided to use a FAB to add events & projects for the Artists & Organizations because it kept our toolbar consistent with Art Appreciators.
-We considered how the FAB is a familiar interaction pattern and we wouldn’t have to teach a new interaction.
+We decided to use a FAB to add events & projects for the Artists & Organizations because it could keep our toolbar consistent with Art Appreciators.

 Shipping Theseus’s Paradox

 By the time we launched, we had 173 artists and organizations on our platform!
 We’re gathering feedback from them and will be working to prioritize those into better flows and features.

 There’s still much work to be done as we start seeing some feedback from our first group of users.
 I learned how sometimes you just need to move fast and learn from your users.